prodak97/portfolio-manager/README.md

 - Implemented Resume URL field and "View Resume" link in Contact.
 - Added fixed "View Portfolio" button for smooth scrolling to portfolio.
 - Hardened storage with safe JSON parsing for primary and backup data.
+- Added PDF export: fixed "Download CV" button using html2canvas and jsPDF.
+- Implemented self-contained CV rendering for PDF (condensed, print-friendly).
+- Added Import JSON to load entire portfolio data.
+- Improved accessibility: ids/names on fields and appropriate autocomplete attributes.

+## Troubleshooting

+- Blank PDF output: The app now renders a separate, inline-styled resume for export to avoid CSS incompatibilities; if still blank, check console for image CORS warnings.
+- Storage quota exceeded: Backups auto-trim; clear site storage if needed.
+- Import errors: Ensure the JSON matches the schema; at minimum `name` and `email` are required.
+- Moved additional details to the end of portfolio.

 ## Future Enhancements